 However, these explanations proved less than acceptable when it was revealed that two brothers had been making the circles for decades as an elaborate prank.
 They were inspired by UFO sightings in the 1960s and decided to make it appear that one had landed.
 This hoax went on for years and even inspired copycats to make circles of their own.
 The source of these puzzling and strange imprints ﬁnally had an explanation—it was all a man-made ruse.

 Knowing the source makes all the difference.
 Whether your water is cloudy, smells strange, or contains sediment, drinking water problems can be just as confusing as crop circles.
-The good news is we don’t have to spend decades wondering what causes these issues, or how to ﬁx them.
-C&J Water Treatment offers a free water analysis designed to track down the source of poor-quality water.
+The good news is we don’t have to spend decades wondering what causes these issues, or how to ﬁx them. c and j water offers a free water analysis designed to track down the source of poor-quality water.
 Our technicians have decades of experience diagnosing and solving common—and uncommon—water issues.
-This is no hoax—it really is free!
-C&J provides several applications designed to remove sulfur, rust, iron, sediment, and much more.
-If your water quality is making you feel perplexed, call C&J Water Treatment today for your free water analysis!
+This is no hoax—it really is free! c and j water provides several applications designed to remove sulfur, rust, iron, sediment, and much more.
+If your water quality is making you feel perplexed, call c and j water today for your free water analysis!